tabiya-tech/taxonomy-model-application/backend/Import_Export_CSV_format.md

 > Caveat: An `escooccupation` cannot be the parent of an 'occupationgroup'.
 > Caveat: An `localoccupation` can be a child of an `escooccupation` or another `localoccupation`.

+### LICENSE
+Contains the license information for the dataset.
+Supports markdown.
+The export filename is `LICENSE`